GreenDelta/openLCA2-manual/src/allocation.md

 ### System Expansion

-System Expansion is a method used in life cycle modeling to account for multiple outputs of a process as described in ISO14040/44.
-Instead of allocating environmental burdens between outputs, system expansion gives credit to the process for avoiding the impacts of producing one of the by-products somewhere else.
+As outlined in ISO 14044, system expansion avoids allocation by including a functionally equivalent product system within the system boundary, which is assumed to be replaced by the co-product.
+Rather than dividing environmental burdens among all products, system expansion allows for isolating the inputs and outputs of the main product by treating the by-products as avoided.

-For example, if a process produces electricity and heat (such as in a co-generation setup), and you want to focus on the electricity, the heat can be treated as an avoided product.
-This means the environmental impact of producing the same amount of heat via another process (e.g., “Heat, gas heating”) is subtracted from the total impacts of the co-generation system.
+For example, if a process produces electricity and heat (such as in a co-generation setup), and you want to isolate the burdens of producing the electricity, the heat can be treated as an avoided product.
+Technically, this means the environmental impact of producing the same amount of heat via another process (e.g., “Heat, gas heating”) is subtracted from the total impacts of the co-generation system.
 Effectively, the modeled system is "credited" for offsetting that external heat production.

 In openLCA, this can be implemented by checking the “Avoided product” box for the by-product.